 Check this sensor to make sure it’s not plugged, and if it is, replace it.
 This will help to improve fuel economy up to 50%.

 Change The Spark Plugs

 Your spark plugs help increase performance.
 You should change them once they become dirty so that they will work better as well as increase horsepower and give you better fuel economy.

 Don’t ever ignore break noises.
 Your breaks should be checked every 6,000 miles to ensure safety.

 Take Other Simple Tips

 Some other simple tips include cleaning windows, windshields, and mirrors in order to improve visibility.
 Another way to increase visibility is to be sure to replace wiper blades when they become worn out.
-To help improve gas mileage, get rid of extra things in the car that add additional weight and clean off snow and ice, which also adds weight and increases wind resistance.
+To help improve gas mileage, get rid of extra things in the car that adds additional weight and cleans off snow and ice, which also adds weight and increases wind resistance.
 In warm weather, roll down your windows rather than turning on the air conditioner – it takes about 15 horsepower from the engine to use the A/C.

 Always use proper tools, check the owner’s manual before repairing, take safety precautions, read all instructions, and consult a professional when necessary.
 Simple and proper car care helps improve fuel efficiency, save you money, and ensure your safety.